Do Something to Help

-Many animals are suffering.
-People are helping to change this by working on humane laws and regulations, writing politicians and more.
+Animals are suffering.
+People are hoping to change this by working on humane laws and regulations, writing politicians and more.
 Some may do it as part of their job; most do it on their own.
 Educate yourself.
 Do what you can--write letters and advocate for pets and other animals.
 There are so many good causes: For example, stopping puppy mills, ending dog fighting and protecting race horses.
 Help make sure that those who mistreat animals receive punishment commensurate with their actions.
 Too often sentences are too light given the heinous nature of their crimes.

 Public policy involves other issues as well, including: How many pets should a person be allowed to have in a city?
 How is "cruelty" defined?
-What constitutes a no-kill shelter (it's not necessarily that no animals are euthanized)?
-What is the best way for a municipality to handle strays?
+What constitutes a no-kill shelter (it doesn't necessarily mean that no animals are euthanized)?
+What is the most humane way for a municipality to handle strays animals?
 What behavior results in a dog being labeled as "dangerous" and what can be done about the owner?
 What is the rabies policy in your town?

 Why This Is Important:

 In this example, a woman's dog (on a leash) was mauled to death by a neighbor's three dogs who had gotten loose.
 The owner had been previously cited for problems, including cruelty, yet he continued to own dogs.
 It was through the work of neighbors that this case received publicity.
-The publicity contributed to law enforcement and animal control acting appropriately.
+The publicity contributed to law enforcement and animal control action.

-Stay on Top of Legislation and How You Can Help
+Stay on Top of Legislation and Ways You Can Help